Ippei Mizuhara: Gambling and fraud

 On March 20, 2024, the Dodgers fired Mizuhara.
 He was indebted to bookmaker Matthew Bowyer, who was under investigation by the federal government in Southern California.
 At least $4.5 million (approximately 680 million yen) had been transferred from Ohtani's bank account to associates of the bookmaker.

 Mizuhara was in Seoul for the Dodgers' season-opening series against the San Diego Padres and was present for the first of the two games.
 Mizuhara admitted to having a gambling addiction in a speech to Dodgers players in the clubhouse following the March 19 game against the Padres.
-In that meeting as well as in an interview he had had with ESPN a day earlier Mizuhara claimed that Ohtani had transferred the funds to Bowyer to help him out of his gambling debts.
+In that meeting, as well as in an interview he had with ESPN journalist Tisha Thompson a day earlier, Mizuhara claimed that Ohtani had transferred the funds to Bowyer to help him out of his gambling debts.
 However, later that evening, Berk Brettler LLP, the law firm representing Ohtani, issued a statement saying that Ohtani was a victim of "massive theft" and that the matter had been referred to the authorities.

 Following Mizuhara's dismissal, team staffer Will Ireton, who had been an interpreter when Kenta Maeda played for the Dodgers, took over as Ohtani's interpreter.

-On April 11, 2024, the federal government at the Ronald Reagan Federal Building and Courthouse in Santa Ana, California, charged Mizuhara with one count of bank fraud after determining that he had impersonated Ohtani in conversations with his bank and had stolen over $16 million.
+On April 11, 2024, federal authorities in Southern California charged Mizuhara with one count of bank fraud after determining that he had impersonated Ohtani in conversations with his bank and had stolen over $16 million.
 He turned himself in the following day and was released on $25,000 bond.
 On June 4, Mizuhara pled guilty to one charge of bank fraud, as well as one count of submitting a false tax return.
 His sentencing hearing, originally scheduled for October 25, was moved to December 20 at his request.
 It was subsequently moved to January 24, 2025.
 On February 6, he was sentenced to 57 months in federal prison and three years supervised release and ordered to pay $17 million in restitution to Ohtani.
 Court documents later confirmed that Mizuhara was initially ordered to start his 57-month prison sentence by March 24, but his attorney, Michael G. Freedman, filed a request to move his surrender date on March 12.
 That request, which the judge granted, remains under court seal, and the attorney from the United States District Court for the Central District of California denied Freedman's request.
 He was then rescheduled to report to a federal prison by May 12, 2025, but was delayed again to his surrendering date on June 16, 2025.

 On June 16, 2025, Mizuhara began serving his 57-month prison sentence at Federal Correctional Institution, Allenwood Low in Allenwood, Pennsylvania.
-Once Mizuhara completes his sentence, he may be eligible for extradition back to Japan.
+Once Mizuhara completes his sentence, he is likely to be deported back to Japan given his felony conviction.
 Mizuhara is scheduled to be released from federal custody on July 1, 2029.